AbirFaisal/RealScope/README.md

 >brew install java

-This should compile on JDK11 with the following compiler option (not needed on JDK8):
+You need to compile with this option on JDK11 (not needed on JDK8):
 > --add-exports=java.base/sun.nio.ch=ALL-UNNAMED

-The end goal of this project is to develop an instrumentation GUI that isn't horrible nor time consuming to change simple settings.